blackhan-software/avalanche-cli/README.md

 This API can be used to access basic information about the node.

 ```
+info get-blockchain-id                            Given a blockchain's alias, get its ID.
+(See 'avm alias-chain' for more context).
+info get-network-id                               Get the ID of the network this node is participating in.
+info get-network-name                             Get the name of the network this node is running on.
 info get-node-id                                  Get the ID of this node.
+info get-node-version                             Get the version of this node.
+info is-bootstrapped                              Check whether a given chain is done bootstrapping.
 info peers                                        Get description of peer connections.
-info get-network-id                               Get the ID of the network this node is participating in.
-info get-blockchain-id                            Given a blockchain's alias, get its ID.
-(See 'avm alias-chain' for more context).
 ```

 ## [IPC API](https://docs.ava.network/v1.0/en/api/ipc)